 1. King’s Day: What’s in a name

-King’s Day is the time of year we celebrate the kings birthday.
-It’s a bit of an adjustment for everyone since it used to be called Queen’s Day for decades up until three years ago when we celebrated King Willem Alexanders crowning.
+King’s Day is the time of year we celebrate the king’s birthday.
+It’s a bit of an adjustment for everyone since it used to be called Queen’s Day for decades up until five years ago when we celebrated King Willem Alexanders crowning.

 Before that we used to celebrate the birthday of our queen mother Beatrix.
 But now retired we switched things up and now call it King’s Day.
 Why?
 Because in laws are always ignored and should be happy just to be there.
 Right, post-mortem Prince Claus?

 Nonetheless King’s day is upon us.
-But for decades it hasn’t actually been the queens birthday.
-After queen Juliana’s rule, ending in 1980, who’s birthday was on the the 30th of April, queen Beatrix decided to keep the date.
+But for decades it hasn’t actually been the queen’s birthday.
+After queen Juliana’s rule, ending in 1980, whose birthday was on the the 30th of April, Queen Beatrix decided to keep the date.
 Her birthday is actually on the 31st of January.
-But knowing the country we live in and not wanting to spread pneumonia like wildfire she decided to keep the date.
+But knowing the country we live in and not wanting to spread pneumonia-like wildfire she decided to keep the date.

 2. Meet the royals

 So want to catch a glimpse of the royals this year?
-They will be visiting Tilburg.
+The royal family will be visiting Groningen in 2018.
 Once again this year they are going to mix things up compared to regular stuff of old Queensdays and enjoy themselves a celebration new style: with the royals enjoying a boat parade (You can almost see the Dutch PR’s wheels turning).
 And yes there will be flea-markets (more on that later), kids turning tricks and our nations ‘best musicians’ performing in front of the royals.

-The ‘new style’ doesn’t mean however that the royals won’t remain friendly with their fans and if you are intrigued go to Tilburg you might actually shake hands and realize that they are just as boring as everyone else.
-Look here for further intel on their route.
+The ‘new style’ doesn’t mean however that the royals won’t remain friendly with their fans and if you are intrigued go to Groningen.
+You might actually shake hands and realize that they are just as boring as everyone else.

 But let’s be glad Willem Alexander stumbled upon Maxima and made her his queen.
 At least there is a regal aura to her beauty.
 That and a really good stylist I suppose.